Doping-Reaction to WADA's decision to reinstate RUSADA

-LONDON, Sept 20 (Reuters) - Reaction to the decision by the World Anti-Doping Agency (WADA) on Thursday to lift, subject to certain conditions, a ban on Russia’s anti-doping authority (RUSADA).
+LONDON (Reuters) - The decision by the World Anti-Doping Agency (WADA) on Thursday to lift, subject to certain conditions, a ban on Russia’s anti-doping authority (RUSADA) has been met by an almost unanimous chorus of disapproval from around the world.

 - - - -